![]() |

 2008 - 1,280

-There's a migratory population of the Red-crowned Crane on continental Asia in northeast China, eastern Siberia, and Mongolia.
-It winters in
+As noted above, there is a migratory population of the Red-crowned Crane on continental Asia in northeast China, eastern Siberia, and

 eastern China and Korea.
 In 2004, that population was determined to be